beneviolabs/ft-allowance-agent/milestone-2.md

 #### Milestone 2

 <b>Audience:</b> Crypto-Native Users.
 <b>Overview:</b> Your tech-savvy near account holder is invited to try Peerfolio.
-After a brief chat with the Peerfolio Agent, they are convinced that they will use Peerfolio as their first venture into acquiring crypto.
+After a brief chat with the Peerfolio Agent, they are convinced that they will use Peerfolio as their first venture into agent optimized portfolios.

 #### Requirements and Acceptance Criteria